 “We should all take the time for a grim tango before walking through death’s door.”
 I think I’ve had this idea in my head for a few years now and even gave it a try back in 2009 but couldn’t get it looking quite right back then.
 I may have given it a few more tries over the years only to continue to fail at it.
 Today I gave it one more try…

-Below you can see a comparison of my first try at this concept and the first and final redux from 2018.
+At left you can see my first try at this concept and at right is the first and final redux from 2018.
 The biggest change I wanted to make when creating the redux was to create a full 3D setting rather than using a pre-made background like before.
 I used many, many props by my friends MortemVetus and created a new light setup using IDL.
 I also used a dynamic gown and made other various improvements to the sugar doll figure almost completely upgrading/replacing the original figure set.
 The skeletal figure is mostly unchanged.
 I postworked the artwork very differently using a glow technique I had learned not long before creating this final redux.

 We should all take the time for a grim tango before entering the hellish gates of the afterlife.